 I also have recommendations for professionally-made digital planners, in case you want to go all-out.

-Here are some digital tools that can help with goals and habit tracking.
+Finally, here are some digital tools that can help with goals and habit tracking.

 While I’ve been using a planner and digital planning tools for years now, I’ve decided to take a different approach to planning ahead.
 Instead of planning on a weekly basis, I’ve decided to plan on a quarterly system this year.
 I have a list of “20 Goals Before 2020” in my planner.
-To help achieve them, I’ve started planning what tasks I need to work on during the first quarter (Q1) of 2019 (January – March).
+To help achieve them, I’ve started planning what tasks I need to work on during the first quarter (Q1) of the year (January – March).
 For example, one of my goals is to guest blog on another blog that focuses on teaching.
 So, two tasks for Q1 are to research five blogs that I would like to potentially guest post on and to write a pitch email for each blog with information on what types of material I could write for them in a post.
 I’ll send one pitch email out by the end of Q1.
 [I don’t want to over-book myself by sending more than one pitch at a time.
 I’m already writing plenty with my dissertation, my job materials, and my blog.]

 A quarterly system might not work for you.
 All I’m recommending here is that you consider how you might break up your year and your goals down so that you can accomplish everything you want in the year to come.